Faculty-Led Semester Programs

 The human history is no less fascinating.
 Aboriginal Australians represent the oldest continuous culture in the world today, and the Maori exemplify Polynesian expansion and settlement more than 500 years prior to Europeans.
 Students will learn how people’s adaptation to environmental conditions shows remarkable innovation, as well as how the recent European invasion significantly altered Indigenous lifestyle and affected many environmental parameters.

 In addition to increasing our understanding of human behavior across cultures, we will explore how various animals and humans navigate their environment – an ability fundamental to species survival - as we navigate our own way around Australia and New Zealand.
 A combination of lectures, extensive field experiences, and brief research projects enable students to learn about and appreciate this fascinating area of the world.
 All courses are taken concurrently and will be highly integrated to provide a strong interdisciplinary focus.
 Students considering this program should be aware that it has a demanding physical schedule and moves frequently to new locations.
+This program is highly competitive for admission.

 Biology 226: Terrestrial Ecology